 Why traceability is hard

 End-to-end traceability all the way to the last mile is nearly impossible for numerous reasons, including the following:

-- lack of visibility into remote operations an raw materials sources,
+- Lack of visibility into remote operations and raw materials sources.

 Experts say support from top leadership is critical.